1202DREAMSCAPE/KoreanLearningApplication/README.md

 # 🇰🇷 Korean Recall

 A **local-first flashcard trainer for Korean** — powered by a Spaced Repetition System (SRS) to help you retain vocabulary, grammar, and sentences longer.
-Practice daily with smart scheduling, fun visuals, and an in-app Hangul keyboard.
+Practice daily with smart scheduling and fun visuals.
 Your data stays entirely on your device.

 ---